Hydrodynamic interactions in a binary-mixture colloidal monolayer: Introduction

 \section{Introduction}

 It is well established that the spatial dimensionality plays a relevant role for the properties of physical systems both in and out of equilibrium (see, e.g., \rcites{FoDi06,Ecke17}), a feature that has motivated the research on the dependence of observables on the spatial dimension.
-The dynamical properties of a colloidal monolayer immersed in the bulk of a fluid provide an instance of experimental relevance: while the colloidal particles are constrained to move in a two--dimensional (2D) manifold, e.g., trapped at a planar fluid interface by wetting forces or confined by optical traps, the hydrodynamic interactions (HI) mediated by the ambient fluid propagate in three dimensions (3D).
+The dynamical properties of a colloidal monolayer immersed in the bulk of a fluid provide an instance of experimental relevance: while the hydrodynamic interactions (HI) mediated by the ambient fluid propagate in three dimensions (3D), the colloidal particles are constrained to move in a two--dimensional (2D) manifold due to some trapping mechanism, e.g., wetting forces at a fluid interface, (see the pioneering works \cite{Pier80,HuSc85,Onod85} and the works \cite{LRW95,LCXZ14,MCDC21}, more relevant for our purpose), optical traps \cite{BBSL02}, or phoretic forces \cite{WLBS22,SWBN25}.